algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ### Assumptions
 - The game will be available to download on GitHub and once the game installed, the game will be able to run without the need to be connected to the internet.
+- This game will be available to be download from Google Drive.
 ### Constraints
 - The game has to run on DOSBox.